grahamjenson/elasticbone/README.md

 [Backbone](http://backbonejs.org/) is an awesome MVC framework, where the model are defined to interact with a rest api.
 Elasticbone is an extension making it easy for Backbone models to be connected to Elasticsearch documents.

-Elasticbone is usable in both a browser, or node.js server.
+Elasticbone is (should be) usable in both a browser, or node.js server.

 To install